Learning the Relation between Code Features and Code Transforms with Structured Prediction: Introduction

-To sum up, our contributions are: \begin{itemize} \item A novel approach to predict code transforms based on structured prediction. \item An implementation of the approach for repair transform prediction for Java programs.
-Our implementation contains a set of carefully designed code features, deals with the training data imbalance issue, and takes into account constraints on admissible transforms over certain AST nodes. \item A large-scale experimental evaluation on 4,590,679 bug fixing commits.
-The evaluation results show that our overall best performance model achieves 61.1\% and 37.1\% accuracy for ``single-transform'' and ``multiple-transform'' cases respectively. \end{itemize}
+\begin{itemize} \item A conceptual framework for defining AST-level code transform and a novel approach to predict AST-level code transform based on structured prediction.
+Both of them are completely novel to the best of our knowledge.

+\item An instantiation of the approach for repair transform prediction for Java programs, which contains a set of carefully designed code features and deals with the training data imbalance and transform constraint issues that arise for repair transform prediction problems.
+The prototype implementation is publicly available at \url{https://github.com/zhongxingyu/Seer.git}.

+\item A large-scale and systematic experimental evaluation of the approach on the Boa dataset \cite{boa, megadiff}.
+The results show that our overall best performance model achieves good accuracy of code transform prediction, and consistently performs better than two baselines based on history probability and neural machine translation (NMT).

+\item An implementation of a proof-of-concept synthesizer which concretizes some repair transforms to get the final patches, and an evaluation of the synthesizer on the Defects4j benchmark.
+The evaluation results demonstrate that high-quality patches can be obtained on top of the predicted AST-level repair transforms. \end{itemize}

+The remainder of this paper is structured as follows.
+We first use a working example to illustrate our approach in Section 2.
+Section 3 gives a necessary background about abstract syntax tree (AST) and conditional random fields (CRFs).
+Section 4 introduces the approach to structurally predict AST-level code transform using CRFs, followed by Section 5 which gives an instantiation of the approach in the context of repair transform for Java programs.
+Section 6 presents a detailed evaluation of the approach, including the proof-of-concept synthesizer.
+Finally, we discuss some closely related work in Section 7 and conclude the paper in Section 8.